 The most striking thing to see at Fener is Phanar Greek Orthodox College.
 This 19th Century structure stands out with its unique design thanks to the red bricks used for its construction

-Apart from Phanar Greek Orthodox College, buildings like Greek Orthodox Patriarchate of Constantinople and Bulgarian St. Stephen Church also appeal to photographers.
+Apart from Phanar Greek Orthodox College, buildings like Patriarchal Church of St George and Bulgarian St. Stephen Church also appeal to photographers.

 Houses painted in pastel colors meet you when you walk on the side streets of Balat.
 These houses and cobblestone pavements reflect the lifestyle of Turkish and Greek residents and they also provide amazing scenery for photographers.